You are here: Check Engine Light Home > Toyota Check Engine Light Questions & Answers

 ToyotaToyota Check Engine Light Answers

 This page will list all the Check Engine Light questions and answers asked of us pertaining to Toyota vehicles.
-Some Toyota vehicles include Camry, Corolla, Celica, Tacoma, Yaris, and more.
-If you have a car repair question for us, ask right now, it's free!
+Some Toyota vehicles include Camry, Corolla, Celica, Tacoma, Tundra, Yaris, and more.

 2004 Toyota CarQuestion: Ihave a 2004 toyota car i put 41000m on it but know i got engine problem thn i find out some code p0442 have to fix that. but if took that car to dealer its going to cost a lot. can you tell me can i fix it my self? is it easyor not can you please tell me what should i do? - Rempy, October 2008